 Files or folders in the Trash remain there until the user selects Delete Forever.

 Can I restore files?

-Yes, if you have Edit access or full access.
+Yes, if you have at least Contributor access or full access.

 Yes, if you created it.